Laura Packard

-Laura Packard (born May 23, 1976) is an American health care activist and political commentator.
-She is the founder of Health Care Voices, a non-profit grassroots organization for adults with serious medical conditions.
-She is executive director of the group Health Care Voter, with actress Alyssa Milano, singer T-Boz, politicians Donna Edwards and Anton Gunn, activists Ady Barkan and Brad Woodhouse, and others as co-chairs.
-Packard is also executive director of Get America Covered, a group that promotes increased health coverage.
-She hosts a weekly call-in television show for Americans with health care and health insurance questions on act.tv, Care Talk.
+Laura Packard (born 1976) is an American health care activist and political commentator.
+She is the founder of Health Care Voices and Voices of Health Care Action, non-profit grassroots organizations for adults with serious medical conditions.
+Packard is executive director of the group Health Care Voter, with actress Alyssa Milano, singer T-Boz, politicians Donna Edwards and Anton Gunn, activists Ady Barkan and Brad Woodhouse, and others as co-chairs.
+She hosts a weekly call-in streaming show and podcast for Americans with health care and health insurance questions, Care Talk.

-Packard was a featured speaker at the 2020 Democratic National Convention with Joe Biden.
+Packard was a featured speaker at the 2020 Democratic National Convention with Joe Biden, sharing her personal health care story.

-A self-employed small business owner, she was diagnosed with Stage 4 Hodgkin Lymphoma in 2017.
-Believing that the Affordable Care Act saved her life and that without it she would be bankrupt or dead without the care she received through her insurance, she became an outspoken critic of repeal attempts.
+A self-employed small business owner in Nevada, she was diagnosed with stage-4 Hodgkin lymphoma in 2017.
+Believing that the Affordable Care Act saved her life and that without it she would be bankrupt or dead without the care she received through her insurance, Packard became an outspoken critic of repeal attempts.
 Her sharp questioning led United States Senator Dean Heller to eject her from a public event, and her criticism of President Donald Trump resulted in him blocking her on Twitter.
 A 2018 lawsuit, Knight First Amendment Institute v.
 Trump, forced President Donald Trump to reinstate her access to his social media accounts, along with that of 40 others.

-Packard spoke on four national bus tours with progressive health care advocacy organization Protect Our Care in 2018, 2019, 2021 and 2022.
+Packard spoke on six national bus tours with progressive health care advocacy organization Protect Our Care in 2018, 2019, 2021, 2022, 2023, and 2024, and a national bus tour with advocacy organization Courage for America on the debt ceiling crisis in 2023.